gamrguy/OmniscientCookies/README.md

 This makes hiring brokers consistent with other Stock Market mechanics,
 and lets you know whether you've made back on your investment.

+If **Dangerous stocks** is also enabled, hiring brokers takes from your total cookies baked!
+Watch out!

 Pantheon tweaks
 ===============